Vi-Chi/Cognitive-A.i-Matrix/README.md

 **Tri-state audit and trust-memory layer for A.I agentic systems.**

 A rule-based epistemic engine that audits claims before they enter confirmed context.
-Designed for offline, sovereign AI deployments on edge hardware (Raspberry Pi 4/5, CM5 + Hailo-10H).
+Designed for offline, sovereign AI deployments on edge hardware.
+(Raspberry Pi 4/5, CM5 + Hailo-10H).

 -- No external dependencies, stdlib only for the core audit loop.